sleekscreates/python-codes/README.md

 **My Python Code** is a collection of code that I have taken my time to write as I continue to learn Python programming language.

 The First Python code is a Python Function that checks whether a number belongs to a Fibonacci Sequence or Not when you input any number on the function.
-In Addition to that is a Python Function that checks if a number is a Prime Number or Not when you input any number on the function.
+In Addition to that, A Python Function that checks if a number is a Prime Number or Not when you input any number on the function.

 # FIBONACCI SEQUENCE